vagos/gkv/README.md

-# gitkv
+# gkv

-Use `git` repository as a key-value store.
+Use a `git` repository as a key-value store.